Please see NPLW pages for 2021 Registration information and instructions.

 Supporting the NPLW is a ‘Feeder Program’ which concentrates on the development of individual ‘Skills’.
 SAP (Skill Acquisition Program) is another FFA initiative concentrating on players within Skill Acquisition age groups (9-13) and bases itself on the ‘4 Core skills’ (First Touch, 1 v 1’s, Striking the Ball & Running with the Ball).

 Easts have been fortunate in meeting with the compliance requirements of SAP and will run the program for identified Under 9/10 and 10/11 year old girls.
 These players work at honing their skills and have opportunity for entry into the NPLW pathway after SAP.
-Please follow this link to the SAP application form: now closed for 2020 season.
+Please follow the above link to the 2021 SAP application form.

 Whilst the NPLW and SAP are the elite pathway players, every effort is made with our Eastern Suburbs FC coaching network to provide as many additional opportunities for young female players just outside of the player pathway (players develop at different rates).
 In conjunction with SAP we also run a Skills Development Program to accommodate late bloomers and enable them to learn more about the game in a fun, game centred environment.

-For additional information on the NPLW / SAP or our Skills Development Program please contact our Administrator by email firstname.lastname@example.org
+For additional information on the NPLW / SAP Girls or our Skills Development Program please contact our Administrator by email email@example.com